Singapore city's sunset view with a beautiful river in front.

 • Private Capsule: Ideal for a private party, corporate meeting, etc.

-Booking online is often less expensive than purchasing tickets at the counter, and it also keeps you away from long queues making your experience a smooth flow.
+Booking online is often less expensive than purchasing tickets at the counter.
+It also avoids long queues, making your experience a smooth flow.

 Best Time to Visit Singapore Flyer

-The very best time to visit Singapore Flyer is subjective and largely up to you, as the Ferris wheel operates all day long.
+The best time to visit Singapore Flyer is subjective and largely up to you, as the Ferris wheel operates all day.

 • Sunset and Evening Views: For a magical experience, come an hour before sunset, also known as the golden hour before sunset.
 Seeing the city light up is one of the most breathtaking sights.